CiscoUcs/imcsdk/docker/README.rst

 Upgrading system OpenSSL to version >= 1.0.1 may break VPN client and SSL.
 Apple MacOS sierra ships with OpenSSL 0.9.8 and will not even allow the user to upgrade OpenSSL.

+Production/staging/ops testbeds may not even allow us to upgrade system Python and system OpenSSL as it may break other packages/features.

 Hence, the best approach is to containerize imcsdk using Docker with all the required dependencies/packages needed to programmatically interact with CIMC 3.0.

 The container must have the following packages needed for CIMC 3.0: